RJRGLEANER Honour Awards | For Entertainment (Special Award) : Dalton Harris - Sang His Way Into The Hearts Of Jamaicans

 Harris, 25, is in the United Kingdom preparing for the X Factor Live Tour, which kicks off in Nottingham on February 15.

-He notes the arena “is a huge accomplishment for a Caribbean native, especially at my age".
+He notes that the arena "is a huge accomplishment for a Caribbean native, especially at my age".

 Harris, who won the Digicel Rising Stars competition at age 16 in 2010, dazzled with his performances on the 2018 X Factor.
 One of the judges, Robbie Williams expressed surprise that Dalton wasn't already chart-topping pop star.